 Around 2000 years ago the great Indian sage Patanjali, wrote about Ashtanga yoga in a collection of 196 aphorisms called Yoga Sutras.
 As well as reciting the eight limbs of Ashtanga yoga, he describes the nature of human suffering and guides us to understand the root of consciousness and gifts to be gained through the practise of yoga and having a balanced approach to life.

 Patanjali outlines five human afflictions called kleshas, that must be overcome in order to achieve absolute liberation.
-These are: attachment; aversion; egoism; ignorance and fear of death.
+These are: attachment; aversion; egoism; ignorance (of self) and fear (of losing self).
 Also cited are six poisons known as arisha dvargas,that cover the light in our hearts or ‘soul’.
 These are: desire; anger; greed; delusion; arrogance and jealousy.
 Patanjali claims that through the practise of Ashtanga yoga, these debilitating traits may dissipate and true peace can then be attained.

 Ashtanga Asana System

 The asana (posture) system is characterised by powerful, synchronised ‘breathing and movement’ (vinyasa); gaze points (dristi) and internal energy locks (bandhas).
 The aim of the Ashtanga asana practice is to attain the perfect alignment of the breath, looking place and movement (tristhana) and through doing so, to develop a moving meditation.
 Throughout the practice, very slow inhalations and exhalations through the nose, allow prana (vital energy) to be carried around the subtle body.
 Coupled with the correct execution of tristhana, stagnant energy in the nadis (energy channels) and around the chakras (energy centres) may be unblocked.
 In turn, this allows prana to flow freely around the body, dissolving any physical or mental disturbances.